marcandrysco/CSE227-Project/rep/rep.md

 process is repeated until the page is terminated or a bug causes the page to crash.

-The pages are generated with numerous random properties set for every element, generating media tags to be overlapping with a variety of position, opacity, and styling attributes.
-Creating elements in this way allows the web page to stress the rendering engine and hopes to discover issues arising from media content layed out in an unexpected fashion.
+The pages are generated with style and DOM attributes randomly set for each element.
+Media tags are generated to be overlapping with a variety of position, opacity, and styling attributes.
+Creating elements in this way allows the web page to stress the rendering engine in hopes to discover issues arising from media content layed out in an unexpected fashion.

 ## Structured Random Audio Media